wiseman-timelord/Chat-Gradio-Gguf/README.md

 # ![Chat-Gradio-Gguf](media/project_banner.jpg)
 Status - Troubled since introduction of One-Shot mode (just use one model per session, until fixed/solution, or use older version).
-- Currently v2.0xx.xx - Works good on Qwen v3.0-v3.6 and some other models, see list.
+- Currently v2.10+ - Works good on Qwen v3.0-v3.8, but things are still kept somewhat open for other models, but I will not be testing other than Qwen (see models list) .
 Next release will be better see development.
 - Previously v1.xx - Linux installs/use was updated/confirmed working for linux in some versions of v1.
 - There is now [Qwen-Windows-Gguf](https://github.com/wiseman-timelord/Qwen-Windows-Gguf), so if you are on Windows 10 and prefer Qwen, then use that instead.